fosterlab/PrInCE-Matlab/README.md

 ### 1. Download PrInCE.

-In a browser, go to to [https://github.com/fosterlab/PrInCE](https://github.com/fosterlab/PRInCE).
-Click the green "Clone or Download" button in the top right.
+Click the green "Clone or Download" button in the top right of the github page ([https://github.com/fosterlab/PrInCE-Matlab](https://github.com/fosterlab/PRInCE-Matlab)).
 Then click "Download ZIP".

 ![Download pipeline from github](/ReadmeFigures/01download.jpg?raw=true)